 Since subordination won’t actually remove your tax lien, you might be wondering if there’s even any point in requesting that the IRS give up their priority to your property.
 Subordination may make it easier for you to pay off your debt so that your lien can eventually be discharged.

 With a lien in place, it can be almost impossible to get any credit since new creditors will automatically be below the IRS in priority.
-After subordination of a lien, you may be able to get a new loan, which you can then use to pay off your tax debt.
+After subordination of a lien, you may be able to get a new loan, which you can then use to pay off your back taxes.

 Once the IRS has placed a lien against your property, they aren’t going to give up their priority unless you can give them something in exchange.
-After all, the entire point of a tax lien is to recover tax debt, so the IRS won’t do anything that would put their ability to collect this debt at risk.
+After all, the entire point of a tax lien is to recover back taxes, so the IRS won’t do anything that would put their ability to collect this debt at risk.

 If the IRS stands to lose money from subordinating your lien, offering the agency the amount they stand to lose is one way to get them to give up their priority.
 For instance, if your current mortgage is $200,000 and you want to refinance for $230,000, you could give the IRS the $30,000 that they would lose by lowering the lien priority.

-Demonstrating that subordination will improve your financial situation and allow you to pay your tax debt is another way you may be able to convince the IRS to give up their priority.
+Demonstrating that subordination will improve your financial situation and allow you to pay your back taxes is another way you may be able to convince the IRS to give up their priority.
 If you’re able to refinance your mortgage at a lower interest rate, for example, this could allow you to make larger installment plan payments to the IRS.

 If the IRS agrees to subordinate your tax lien, they will provide you with a Certificate of Subordination.
 Usually, you would need to present this document to a junior creditor before they will agree to refinance your mortgage.